Industry Standards¶

 Model Context Protocol (MCP)¶

-MCP provides a standardized interface for LLM agents to discover and invoke external tools.
+MCP provides a standardised interface for LLM agents to discover and invoke external tools.
 SynthOrg uses the official MCP SDK (mcp Python package) as the backbone of its tool integration system.

 Key integration points: